 RNLI lifeguard patrols due to finish on Dorset beaches

 There have been a number of visitors to Dorset beaches during the summer meaning a busy season for the RNLI lifeguard team.
-Incidents responded to by RNLI lifeguards in Dorset this season included the successful search and rescue of a man who had gone missing in the water at Bournemouth and the rescue of children who had been pulled into a rip current at Boscombe.
+Incidents responded to by RNLI lifeguards in Dorset this season included the successful rescue of a woman stuck by the rock groynes at Sandbanks and the rescue of a teenager who got into difficulty swimming at Weymouth beach.

 Now members of the public are being encouraged to take extra care and consider their safety on the beaches after Sunday’s season end.

-Barry Heathfield, RNLI Lifeguard Manager, says: ‘It has been a very busy season for our lifeguards; we have seen huge numbers of people coming to beaches in Dorset over the summer.
+Mike Winter, RNLI Lifeguard Supervisor, says: ‘It has been a very busy season for our lifeguards; we have seen huge numbers of people coming to beaches in Dorset over the summer.

 ‘Each year RNLI lifeguards deal with a whole range of things, from sea rescues, to first aid incidents and lost children.
 Our lifeguards have worked really hard and have once again done a fantastic job of keeping people safe at the coast this summer.
 They have shown commitment and dedication to both their ongoing training and their work on the beaches.